nxy7/dotfiles/README.md

 All configurations are made using flakes, feel free to bootstrap your system configuration using my `/nixos` folder :-)

-## Software used in my config
-- Hyprland
-- eww
-- tofi

 ## Prerequisites
 - nix: for home configuration
 - nixos: if you want to use my whole system configuration

+## Projects used in my config
+- Hyprland
+- ags

 ## System configuration
 I'm using flakified system configuration with 2 channels enabled: 22-11 and 23-05.